All Episodes

 Because without you here, there's no show.

-And so the real, the real testament to the success of this program is you and your loyalty and your constant, never-ending support.
+And so the real testament to the success of this program is you and your loyalty and your constant, never-ending support.

-Audience numbers, you know, the vagaries of ratings are such that we're on 600 plus stations, and their ratings come out every month now, but they used to come out every four times a year.
+Audience numbers, and the vagaries of ratings are such that we're on 600-plus stations, and their ratings come out every month now, but they used to come out every four times a year.

-And in some markets, it'd be up, some markets should be down, but aggregately we're always up when you add when you total the national numbers.
+And some markets should be up, some markets should be down, but aggregately, we're always up when you total the national numbers.

-And the national numbers that are associated with this show, 14 million are they also not correct.
+And the national numbers that are associated with this show, 14 million, they're also not correct.

-They're put together by people who don't have access to all the numbers.
+They're put together by people that don't have access to all the numbers.

-They admit that they're guessing and guesstimating, and the drive-bys use the lower number to negatively report on the so-called success or influence impact of this program.
+And the drive-bys used the lower number to negatively report on the so-called success or influence impact of this program.

 Our revenue is growing.

-And by the way, we're not we're not doing this.
+And by the way, we're not doing this.

 We haven't added commercial minutes.